 Your website needs to load quickly on both desktop and mobile devices.
 If it doesn't, people won't stick around to look at it and also Google will penalise you in the search rankings.

 So make sure you have Google Analytics (it's free!) on your site so you can gather data about all sorts of things such as who visits your site, how they find you, and whether they convert into an enquiry or join your mailing list.

 By creating a free Google My Business account you can have your business and its website appear in local business search results on Google, like this:

-If someone selects your business from one of these sets of search results, or if they search for your business by name, they will be able to see even more detail:
+If someone selects your financial firm from one of these sets of search results, or if they search for your business by name, they will be able to see even more detail:

 You can get full instructions on how to set up Google My Business in this excellent guide.